Introduction to Tadoba National Park

 3. Pray at Shiv Mandir: Another great place for seeking blessings is this Shiv Mandir.
 Many people offer their prayers here.
 It is an amazing place to visit if you are on a family vacation, peaceful and calm.

 4.Enjoy at Urjanagar lake: The national park is famous for its water bodies and the animals found there.
 You can find animals quenching their thirst near this lake.
 It also makes up for good photography.
+If you are wildlife photography lovers then check out our wildlife photography tours.

 5. Sightseeing at Tadoba lake: This lake is very huge and comprises around three hundred acres of the park.
 It is situated in the south zone and is one of the major tourist attractions.
 Animals can be spotted drinking water and some aquatic animals can be found here.